kabust/NoFluffJobs-Data-Analysis/README.md

 ![category_plot.png](analysis%2Fplots%2FPython%2Fcategory_plot.png)

 As we can see, in May 2024 the most demanded field was Data.
-After that goes Backend, DevOps, AI, Testing and Fullstack.
+After that goes Backend, DevOps, AI, Testing, and Fullstack.
-Other fields doesn't show that significant demand (on NoFluffJobs).
+Other fields don't show that significant demand (on NoFluffJobs).

 ### Possibilities to work remotely
 ![remote_non_remote_plot.png](analysis%2Fplots%2FPython%2Fremote_non_remote_plot.png)

-Here we can say that 62% of all vacancies offer possibility of the remote work.
+Here we can say that 62% of all vacancies offer the possibility of remote work.

 ### Mean salary by category
 ![salaries_by_category_plot.png](analysis%2Fplots%2FPython%2Fsalaries_by_category_plot.png)

-On this plot we can see the salary distribution between fields.
+In this plot, we can see the salary distribution between fields.
-Worth to mention: Project Manager category contains only 1 entry, so it's not that reliable.
+It's worth mentioning that the Project Manager category contains only 1 entry, so it's unreliable.

 ### Mean salary by seniority
 ![salaries_by_seniority_plot.png](analysis%2Fplots%2FPython%2Fsalaries_by_seniority_plot.png)